arthijayaraman-lab/CREASE_Size_Shape_Dispersity/README.md

 Quantifying Size Dispersity in Spherical Nanoparticles
 ----------------------------------------------------------

-**Spheres_Size_Dispersity/fastcalcIq_sphere.m** This MATLAB script calculates the azimuthally averaged (1D) scattering profile for an input 3D representation of spherical nanoparticles with a distribution of particle sizes generated using the [CASGAP](https://github.com/arthijayaraman-lab/casgap) method.

 **Spheres_Size_Dispersity/xgboost_training.py** This Python script contains the Bayseian optimization and training of the XGBoost machine learning (ML) model for the case of spherical nanoparticles with dispersity only in particle size.

 **Spheres_Size_Dispersity/crease1d_ga_script.py** This Python script contains the implementation of CREASE-GA for identifying size distributions (output) of spherical nanoparticles using their 1D experimental scattering profile (input).
 The GA ranks multiple candidate solutions ('GA individuals') based on how closely their computed scattering profiles (obtained using the trained XGBoost ML model) match the input experimental profile.